The NICHQ Vanderbilt Assessment Scale for Parents

 The first part of the scale also has symptom screens of the following:

-- Oppositional-defiant disorder screen: Achieve a score of 2 or 3 on at least 4 out of 8 specified behaviors (Q19–26) and a 4 or 5 on any of the Performance questions (Q48–55).
+- Oppositional-defiant disorder screen: A child must score 2 or 3 on at least 4 out of 8 specified behaviors (Q19–26) and a 4 or 5 on any of the Performance questions (Q48–55).

-- Conduct disorder screen: Attain a score of 2 or 3 on at least 3 out of 14 designated behaviors (Q27–40), along with a 4 or 5 on any of the Performance questions (Q48–55).
+- Conduct disorder screen: A child must score 2 or 3 on at least 3 out of 14 designated behaviors (Q27–40) and a 4 or 5 on any of the Performance questions (Q48–55).

-- Anxiety/depression Screen: Obtain a score of 2 or 3 on at least 3 out of 7 identified behaviors (Q41–47), and achieve a 4 or 5 on any of the performance questions (Q48–55).
-For the teacher informant questionnaire, the child must score 2 or 3 on 3 out of 7 items (Q29–35) and achieve a 4 or 5 on any performance question (Q36–43).
+- Anxiety/depression screen: A child must obtain a score of 2 or 3 on at least 3 out of 7 identified behaviors (Q41–47) and achieve a 4 or 5 on any of the performance questions (Q48–55).

 Recognizing ADHD behaviors in children can make a difference in their lives.